-Traditionally, it was common for developers to create code using your everyday text editors.
+Traditionally, it was common for developers to create websites from scratch using everyday text editors.
 From the local machine to the server, terminal-based text editors like VIM and Emacs (as well as GUI-based text editors like SublimeText) are still the go-to options for many developers.
 However, the increasing popularity of cloud services leads to the rise of cloud IDEs.
-In this post, we cover the most popular and functional options of today, and try to find the best cloud IDE in 2019.
+In this post, we cover the most popular and functional options of today, and try to find the best cloud IDE in 2023.

 But first, how is an IDE different from a text editor?
 In addition to advanced text editor features like syntax highlighting, the most significant difference is that an IDE allows you to compile and run the code that you are writing.
 Further, some IDEs have advanced features like debugging.
 The best IDEs provide a one-stop solution for all your development needs — with extra perks like version control and continuous integration.